CHOOZHENHENG/php_badmintonclub/README.md

 3. register an badminton event

 Admin to:
+1. login
-1. add events, members, non-members
+2. add events, members, non-members
-2. update events, members, non-members, and their own profile
+3. update events, members, non-members, and their own profile
-3. delete events, members, non-members
+4. delete events, members, non-members

 Languages and Tools used:
 1. PHP